biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 * ImportError: No moduled named statistics OR ValueError: math domain error

     ```markdown
-    Your version of python is lower than the third.
+    Your version of Python is lower than the third.
 Please update it.
     ```

 ----

 <a name="Support"></a>
 ## Support or Contact